jmedinacs/gv_meal_break_law_compliance/README.md

 ## Full Technical Report

-This is the **full technical report** that contains a detailed report of the components of the **pipeline**.
+This section contains the **full technical explanation** of the pipeline components.

 ### Dataset

-The dataset for this project was generated to simulate a company timecard sytem that contains information about employee work shifts and time-realted data.
+The dataset for this project was generated to simulate a company timecard system that contains information about employee work shifts and time-related data.
 The dataset contains some **missing values** to simulate real world scenario.

 ![Data Overview](report_viz/gv_data_info.png)